The Dog from Harbin.

 From a special on Harbin Cable TV — Rascal on his treadmill.
 He ran twice a day, thirty minutes each time.
 And he always got a treat after!

-Collector’s Edition with original watercolor illustrations by Beijing artist 姜铁成 — coming soon.
+Collector’s Edition (full-color) with original watercolor illustrations by Beijing artist 姜铁成 — also available June 15, 2026.

 RascalTheBook.com